The circumcentered-reflection method achieves better rates than alternating projections: Two families of examples for which CRM is much faster than MAP

+Let us abandon such an appalling situation, and move over to other examples where CRM will be able to exhibit again its superiority; next, we deal with our second family of examples.
 In this case we keep the framework of the first family with just one change, namely in hypothesis \ref{A4} on $f$; now we will request that $f(0)<0$.
 With this single trick (and a couple of additional technical assumptions), we will achieve linear convergence of the MAP sequence and superlinear convergence of the CRM one.
 We will assume also that the effective domain of $f$ is the whole space (differently from the previous section, we don't have now interesting examples with smaller effective domains; also, since now the limit of the sequences can be anywhere, a hypothesis on the effective domain becomes rather cumbersome).
 We'll also demand that $f$ be of class ${\cal C}^2$.

 Finally, we will restrict ourselves to the case of $f(x)=\phi(\lV x\rV)$, with $\phi:\re\to\re\cup\{+\infty\}$.
 This assumption is not essential, but will considerably simplify our analysis.
 Thus, we rewrite the assumptions for $\phi$, in this new context.
 We assume that function $\phi$ is proper, strictly convex and twice continuously differentiable, satisfying \begin{enumerate}[label=A\arabic*$^\prime$.,font=\bf,leftmargin=*,ref=A\arabic*$^\prime$,start=2] \item $\phi'(0)=0$. \item $\phi(0)<0$. \end{enumerate}